How a school for children with autism has been built in Green Belt land.

 There is a clear distinction between private and public spaces throughout the site, helped by new planting and restoration of existing trees and hedges around the perimeter.

-When the site is completed, its houses sold and the school commissioned, we believe that Chigwell and Epping Forest will have sacrificed a far from outstanding area of Green Belt for a facility and a residential community to be proud of, and a more confident future for many of the district’s children.
+We believe that Chigwell and Epping Forest will have sacrificed a far from outstanding area of Green Belt for a facility and a residential community to be proud of, and a more confident future for many of the district’s children.